OmerMubarak/OmerMubarak/README.md

 - 👋 Hi, I’m @OmerMubarak
 - 👀 I’m interested in learning new programming languages and expanding my knowledge in the tech industry.
-- 🌱 I’m currently learning Java, Python, Git.
+- 🌱 I’m currently learning Salesforce, Apex,Java, Python, Git.
-- 💞️ I’m looking to learn C++ in the future.
+- 💞️ I’m looking to learn C++ and C# in the future.
-- 📫 How to reach me ...
+- 📫 How to reach me ... omer.khalafalla@outlook.com

 <!---
 OmerMubarak/OmerMubarak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.